FAIRplus/the-fair-cookbook/content/recipes/reusability/expressing-data-use.md

 * Representing Obligations regarding Data Management

-The following example shows how explicitly state in a Policy element that the data must be deleted after a defined period of time, here 3 years.
+The following example shows how to explicitly state in a Policy element that the data must be deleted after a defined period of time (3 years in this example).
-Duration and time related value should be represented using ISO-8601 standard.
+Duration and time related value should be represented using `ISO-8601 standard`.

 ```json
 {